-In addition, each well in Indiana carries dual-identification numbers for example, NE 7.
+In addition to the well number that is based on latitude and longitude, given for each well, Indiana carries dual-identification numbers for example, NE 7.
 The second system is by county name with a sequential number of the well; that is, number one is the first well in that county for which records were obtained.